progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Now you can see that the TODO and index.html files are staged and the simplegit.rb file is still unstaged.
 If you want to unstage the TODO file at this point, you use the `3` or `r` (for revert) option:-->

-Du kannst sehen, daß die TODO und index.html Dateien jetzt gestaged sind, während simplegit.rb immer noch ungestaged ist.
+Du kannst sehen, dass die TODO und index.html Dateien jetzt gestaged sind, während simplegit.rb immer noch ungestaged ist.
 Wenn Du die TODO unstagen willst, kannst Du die Option `3` oder `r` (für revert) nutzen:

 	*** Commands ***
 	  1: status     2: update      3: revert     4: add untracked